rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

   whole graph each time an edit is made or a value changes.
 This makes iteration faster and enables caching of intermediate computations for faster rendering.

-Later this month, the Alpha Milestone 2 release will launch with new node graph features, a revamped website, and a wider-reaching project announcement.
+And soon, the Alpha Milestone 2 release will launch with new node graph features, a revamped website, and a wider-reaching project announcement.
 Join the [newsletter][graphite-newsletter] and stay tuned.